ajohnson5/fpl-classic-pipeline/README.md

 # FPL Classic League Data Pipeline

 ## Overview
 This project utilises the FPL API endpoints to extract player and manager data for a specified Invitational Classic League.
-This data is then visualised and showcased on my Dash web app [www.fpldashboard.com](http://www.fpldashboard.com/).
-Please use the Wiki to find out how to get started and dive deeper into the inner workings of the project.
+This data is then visualised and showcased on my [Dash web app](http://www.fpldashboard.com/).

 *   Provisison required GCP cloud infrastructure using Terraform.